About Us

 Faculty-led campus communities

-Many US universities have seen an increase in hostility aimed at anyone with ties to Israel.
+Many universities have seen an increase in hostility aimed at anyone with ties to Israel.
 Kalaniyot is a faculty-driven effort to reverse these trends and return universities to their core purpose of being a welcoming place for students and scholars of all backgrounds.

 Our Mission